tomclose/new_notes/_sessions/hmwk00/1_github_account.md

 {% exercise %}
 1. Using your GitHub account, sign up for the course forum at [chat.code61.org/](http://chat.code61.org/).
-2. Introduce yourself in the 'Oxford MT 2013 course' post.
+2. Introduce yourself in the 'Code First:Girls Oxford MT 2013 course' post.
 {% endexercise %}

 ### What is GitHub?